Joe’s Blog: Trying to break a dry pattern (MON-9/18)

 Tonight: Fair and not as cool with lows in the 50s

 Tomorrow: Partly cloudy with some scattered storms possible later in the day or tomorrow night.
-Highs again in the mid-upper 80s.
+Highs again in the mid-to-upper 80s.
 Windier too with gusts to 30 MPH possible

 Wednesday: Storm risks may be a bit tougher and more focused south of the Metro.
 Potentially a much cooler day though with clouds and some showers/drizzle around from KC southwards.
 Highs in the 70s.
 Breezy as well